 In February of 2009, Maryland Senator, Norman Stone Jr. proposed a bill to ban riding around with dogs in truck beds.
 This bill was defeated in the Senate 30-17.
 Although the bill was passed by the House unanimously in 2008, some Senators questioned whether or not it was a real problem.
 Others worried that farmers would be unable to ride with their dogs, leading to a lot of unhappy dogs.

-There are, however, a number of individual states that have banned this type of pet travel and other states have bills pending.
+There are, however, a number of individual states that have passed laws banning this type of pet travel and other states have bills pending.

 What's the Alternative?